 If the coat is wavy or fleecy then a bristle brush will be more appropriate.
 They are also a good choice for Goldendoodle puppies.

 The best bristles are a mixture between nylon and boar bristles though – it’s best to avoid completely nylon bristles because these can break your dog’s hair.

 Wire Pin Brushes

-Generally wire pin brushes are best for dogs who have medium to long coats or dogs that have very curly or wooly coats.
+Wire pin brushes are typically best for dogs who have medium to long coats or dogs that have very curly or wooly coats.

 In short, if you have a Goldendoodle, this is generally a decent choice.

 A pin brush features a little cushion on the bottom with strong, smooth pins on top that will separate your dog’s hairs in their coat.